Edward Carey (businessman): Peace River

 At Peace River, Carey made the initial discovery of gold in Peace River; thereafter along with his partners, they made $50 a day for about six weeks, until they were forced to leave the area due to a lack of resources.
-Following their vacation of the area however, news had spread to several mining camps around the area and thus created a gold rush.
-Shortly after leaving the gold industry, Carey, who had remained Peace River area, went into the fur trading business, along with his prospector partner Bill Cust and three other locals.
-The partnership would continue for at least four years, when one of the partners, Mr. Brennan made off with the company's profits on four years worth of furs during a trip to Chicago.
+Following their departure from the area, however, news spread to several mining camps around the area, precipitating a gold rush.
+Shortly after leaving the gold industry, Carey, who had remained in the Peace River area, went into the fur trading business, along with his prospector partner Bill Cust and three other locals.
+The partnership continued for at least four years, when one of the partners, Mr. Brennan, absconded with the company's profits of four years worth of furs during a trip to Chicago.
 He later moved to the Lac La Biche area, where he again went into the fur trade.
 In 1874, he entered in a partnership with an American businessman, Mr. Johnson, whom he met when he was travelling from Winnipeg to Edmonton.
-They would purchase stores in the Assiniboia area and engage in the fur trade in the Lesser Slave Lake area.
+They purchased stores in the Assiniboia area and engaged in the fur trade in the Lesser Slave Lake area.

 Career in Edmonton

-Carey moved to permanently settle in Edmonton around 1882.
-Upon settling, he would purchase land which would later become the neighbourhood of Abbotsfield.
+Carey moved to permanently settle in Edmonton around 1882, where he purchased land that would later become the neighbourhood of Abbotsfield.
 In Edmonton, he established a general store on Hardisty Avenue along the trail connecting Edmonton with St. Albert, which was the first privately owned store in the town.
-He would later partner with another businessman, John A. Norris, and enter the cattle ranching business, importing cattle from as far as Montana to sell.
-Norris later joined Carey as a partner in his general store, and the store would be known as Norris & Carey, selling mainly groceries and hardware.
+He would later partner with another businessman, John A. Norris, and enter the cattle ranching business, importing cattle from as far as Montana.
+Norris later joined Carey as a partner in his general store, which was known as Norris & Carey, selling mainly groceries and hardware.
 In 1892, Carey was elected as an alderman to Edmonton's first Town Council, finishing third of fourteen candidates (the top six were elected) with 124 votes.
 He did not seek re-election in 1893, and did not engage in politics thereafter.
 He was also an early member of the Edmonton Board of Trade, serving as its inaugural vice president in 1889.
 In 1897, he retired from his business interests and returned to his Edmonton home.